Take the #CutTheWrap challenge and switch to eco gift wrapping

 What can we do instead?

-Take the challenge to #CutTheWrap this winter by ditching single use wrapping paper in favour of more sustainable alternatives.
+Take the challenge to #CutTheWrap this festive season by ditching single use wrapping paper in favour of more sustainable alternatives.

 Using sustainable wrapping paper is only part of the challenge, we also need to give sustainable gifts.
 For some inspiration check out my suggestions for sustainable gifts your friends and family will love.